httpwg/http-extensions/draft-ietf-httpbis-priority.md

 means that they might still be used in the absence of alternative signaling, such as the scheme this document describes.

-Clients can build RFC 7540 trees with rich flexibility but experience has shown this is rarely exercised.
-Instead they tend to choose a single model optimized for a single use case and experiment within the model constraints, or do nothing at all.
-Furthermore, many clients build their prioritization tree in a unique way, which makes it difficult for servers to understand their intent and act or intervene accordingly.

 Many RFC 7540 server implementations do not act on HTTP/2 priority signals.

-Some instead favor custom server-driven schemes based on heuristics or other hints, such as resource content type or request generation order.
-For example, a server, with knowledge of an HTML document structure, might want to prioritize the delivery of images that are critical to user experience above other images, but below the CSS files.
-Since client trees vary, it is impossible for the server to determine how such images should be prioritized against other responses.
+Prioritization can use information that servers have about resources or the order in which requests are generated.
+For example, a server, with knowledge of an HTML document structure, might want to prioritize the delivery of images that are critical to user experience above other images.
+With RFC 7540 it is difficult for servers to interpret signals from clients for prioritization as the same conditions could result in very different signaling from different clients.
+This document describes signaling that is simpler and more constrained, requiring less interpretation and allowing less variation.

-RFC 7540 allows intermediaries to coalesce multiple client trees into a single tree that is used for a single upstream HTTP/2 connection.
-However, most intermediaries do not support this.
-Additionally, RFC 7540 does not define a method that can be used by a server to express the priority of a response.
+RFC 7540 does not define a method that can be used by a server to provide a priority signal for intermediaries.
-Without such a method, intermediaries cannot coordinate client-driven and server-driven priorities.

-RFC 7540 describes denial-of-service considerations for implementations.
-On 2019-08-13 Netflix issued an advisory notice about the discovery of several resource exhaustion vectors affecting multiple RFC 7540 implementations.
-One attack, [CVE-2019-9513] aka "Resource Loop", is based on using priority signals to manipulate the server's stored prioritization state.

-HTTP/2 priority associated with an HTTP request is signalled as a value relative to those of other requests sharing the same HTTP/2 connection.
-Therefore, in order to prioritize requests, endpoints are compelled to have the knowledge of the underlying HTTP version and how the requests are coalesced.
-This has been a burden to HTTP endpoints that generate or forward requests in a version-agnostic manner.

-HTTP/2 priority signals are required to be delivered and processed in the order they are sent so that the receiver handling is deterministic.
-Porting HTTP/2 priority signals to protocols that do not provide ordering guarantees presents challenges.
-For example, HTTP/3 {{HTTP3}} lacks global ordering across streams that would carry priority signals.
-Early attempts to port HTTP/2 priority signals to HTTP/3 required adding additional information to the signals, leading to more complicated processing.
-Problems found with this approach could not be resolved and definition of a HTTP/3 priority signalling feature was removed before publication.

-Considering the deployment problems and the design restrictions of RFC 7540 stream priority, as well as the difficulties in adapting it to HTTP/3, continuing to base prioritization on this mechanism risks increasing the complexity of systems.
+RFC 7540 priority is expressed relative to other requests on the same connection.
+Many requests are generated without knowledge of how other requests might share a connection, which makes this difficult to use reliably, especially in protocols that do not have strong ordering guarantees, like HTTP/3 {{HTTP3}}.

 Multiple experiments from independent research have shown that simpler schemes can reach at least equivalent performance characteristics compared to the more complex RFC 7540 setups seen in practice, at least for the web use case.

 ## Disabling RFC 7540 Priorities {#disabling}

-The problems and insights set out above provided the motivation for deprecating RFC 7540 stream priority (see {{Section 5.3 of RFC7540}}).
+The problems and insights set out above provided the motivation for an alternative to RFC 7540 stream priority (see {{Section 5.3 of HTTP2}}).

 The SETTINGS_NO_RFC7540_PRIORITIES HTTP/2 setting is defined by this document in order to allow endpoints to omit or ignore HTTP/2 priority signals (see